marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 #### Annual Salary

-The vast majority of respondents (*20 302* vs *7 574*) entered a number (**invalid format**) separating thousands by a comma, which prevented it being parsed as a number by OpenRefine at project's creation.
+The vast majority of respondents (*20 302* vs *7 574*) entered a number (in **invalid format**) separating thousands by a comma, which prevented it being parsed as a number by OpenRefine at project's creation.
 These values should be pre-processed and transformed to numbers.

-There are some **extremely small numbers** for an annual income, or in other words, **outliers** (around 100-200 records depending on the threshold and the currency, in general these are amounts below 1000 including **zeros**).
+There are some **extremely small numbers** for an annual income, or in other words, **outliers** (around *100*-*200* records depending on the threshold and the currency, in general these are amounts below 1000 including **zeros**).
 While these are valid values for this column, that might still slightly **bias** data analysis' results in the future.

 #### Income Currency

-There are in total 4 people who have mentioned "Other" as their income currency, however they left the next column as blank.
+There are in total *4* people who have mentioned "Other" as their income currency, however they left the next column as blank.
 Thus, generating **inconsistencies**.

-In contrast, there are as well people (52) who have mentioned an income currency from the proposed list, but in addition filled up the next column, hence either duplicating their answer or providing some unnecessary information.
+In contrast, there are as well people (*52*) who have mentioned an income currency from the proposed list, but in addition filled up the next column, hence either duplicating their answer or providing some unnecessary information.
 Thus, generating **duplication** and/or **inconsistencies**.

 #### Gender and Race